Meteorological Normalisation with {deweather}

 Meteorology plays a central role in affecting the concentrations of pollutants in the atmosphere.
 When considering trends in air pollutants it can be very difficult to know whether a change in concentration is due to emissions or meteorology.

-The deweather package uses a powerful statistical technique based on boosted regression trees using a variety of packages using the tidymodels framework.
+By default, the deweather package uses a powerful statistical technique based on boosted regression trees using a variety of packages using the tidymodels framework.
 This allows for a variety of engines to be employed, with the default being xgboost.
 Statistical models are developed to explain concentrations using meteorological and other variables.
 These models can be tested on randomly withheld data with the aim of developing the most appropriate model.

 Much of deweather supports parallel processing with the mirai package, so along with loading the library we’ll set some daemons as well as a seed.